anime-6915/anime_69-lazy_autoposting/README.md

     - rename config_safe.py to config.py<br>
     - setup script by putting in needed channels/chats IDs in config.py<br>
     - launch the script<br>
-    - send twitter or pixiv links in the chat that you set up as “LinkDump”<br>
+    - send your links in the chat that you set up as “LinkDump”<br>
     - wait a bit and voila! arts/pictures that you wanted to post will be posted on generated time<br>
  </p>